pechera/php-form/README.md

 **email.php** - Send form data to email.
 Enter your email in setup section.

 **telegram.php** - Send form data to telegram Bot.
-Enter Bot API Token and your user id in setup section (check your user id in @userinfobot bot).
+Enter Bot API Token and your user id in setup section (check your user id in @userinfobot).

-**webhook.php** - Send form data in url query params to webhook.
+**webhook.php** - Send form data in URL query params to webhook.
 Enter URL and method in setup section.

 **local.php** - Save form data locally in txt file.